Hi there, I’m Nicole!

 I re-read Dave Ramsey’s The Total Money Makeover, switched to a cash based system for my household expenditures, and finally got serious about budgeting.
 I also went on a spending freeze which included not buying shoes for nearly a year and a half.
 This might not seem like a big deal but anyone who knows me knows how I feel about shoes!

 We eventually closed on the house and moved in.
 I was relieved for sure.
-But by that point, my mindset was forever changed and I made the commitment to pursue becoming debt free as a step towards the ultimate goal of becoming financially free.
+But more importantly, my mindset was forever changed and I made the commitment to pursue becoming debt free as a step towards the ultimate goal of becoming financially free.

 The purpose of this blog is two-fold.
-I want to document my journey towards financial freedom and share what I learn along the way.
+I want to document my journey towards financial independence and share what I learn along the way.
 If you find yourself frustrated with your finances, tired of being broke, or maybe sick of working a job you hate just to make ends meet, then I encourage you to stick around.
 Follow along, start a journey of your own, bring a friend even!
-Let’s slay this debt together.